-As a musician and storyteller of Americana music our music history and our history as a nation matters.
+As a storyteller and musician of Americana music our music history and our history as a nation matters.
 “We The People” should pride ourselves in our diversity and recognize that our strength as a nation stems from choosing to come together on our moral values as a nation for the common good of all of us.
 For me understanding the vital unacknowledged role the African American spirituals played in our history and our music’s history is not only fascinating it is the source from which America’s multiple music genres were created from.
 Besides being the source of our Americana music the spirituals have always been a compass that reflects our humanity in real time.
 Americana music is a big part of how we overcame major moral hurdles in American history.
 We have a huge debt of gratitude we owe our beloved enslaved brothers and sisters who from 1619 -1865 not only labored to build our nation but gave us an original music out of which inspired our multiple genres of Americana music.

 America, “The Great American Experiment” began as a fledgling country in search of its soul by ruling itself as a democracy.
 For the first time in world history, a country would choose a governing leadership that would be comprised of individuals coming together as equals to form a government for, of and by the people to collectively be responsible for defining and governing our destiny as a country.
 Some of these ideals have yet to be fulfilled, and in order to accomplish this we must be the change.
 We must not settle for stagnation or apathy as the acceptable norm, instead we must choose hope and a willingness to create solutions to end poverty, racism and injustice for the good of our children and our nation.